After completing this module, you will be able to:

 The tasks below will be automatically checked off once you complete watching the videos and taking the quiz.

 How can you take what you’ve learned in this module back to your organization?
-Read over the Action Steps for Module 2 and start working on these steps in the next week.
+Read over the Action Steps for Module 1 and try to start working on these steps in the next week.

 [accessally_course_navigation prev_button='Previous' next_button='Next']